 Protein-Packed Cooking Tips

 One pound of chicken breast.
 Slice it into thin strips — not chunks, strips.
 Thin strips cook in 3-4 minutes over medium-high heat and stay juicy.
-Thick pieces take longer and dry out in cast iron’s aggressive heat.
-Season before the pan: salt, pepper, garlic powder, smoked paprika.
-Season the chicken.
-Not the oil.
-The chicken.
+Thick pieces, on the other hand, take longer and end up drying out under cast iron’s intense heat.
+Season everything before it ever touches the pan — salt, pepper, garlic powder, smoked paprika, all on the chicken itself, not floating around in the oil.

-Cook in 2 tbsp olive oil in a hot 12-inch skillet.
-Do not crowd the pan — if pieces are touching, work in two batches.
+Cook in 2 tablespoons of olive oil in a hot 12-inch skillet.
+Keep the pieces from touching each other in the pan — work in two batches if you have to.
 Crowded chicken produces steam, not heat.
 Steamed chicken in a casserole is a waste of perfectly good ingredients.

 Flavor Enhancers Without the Carbs